jrnl-org/jrnl/docs/installation.md

 pipx install jrnl
 ```

+!!! note
+     `pipx` should be installed through either `brew` or `pip`.
+Missing dependencies and other issues
+     may occur when installing `pipx` through `apt` or another package manager.
+Further installation
+     instructions can be found in [pipx's documentation](https://pipxproject.github.io/pipx/installation/).

+!!! tip
+     Do not use `sudo` while installing `jrnl`.
+This may lead to path issues.

 The first time you run `jrnl` you will be asked where your journal file
 should be created and whether you wish to encrypt it.